-First babies of 2018 welcomed at Mercy, Maine Medical Center
+Just after new year arrives in Maine, so does cluster of Jan.
+1 babies

-Mercy Hospital in Portland welcomed one of the first babies born in Maine in 2018, when Valentino Giovanni Servizio entered the world at 6:27 a.m.
+Mercy Hospital in Portland welcomed one of the first few babies born in Maine in 2018 when Valentino Giovanni Servizio entered the world at 6:27 a.m.
 Monday.

 Named for family members, the 8-pound, 1-ounce boy was born nearly two weeks ahead of schedule to Christina DiBiase, 37, and Paul Servizio, 48, who live in Bath.